 Our new project will be to continue to select for the hardiest birds to withstand Blackhead.
 Hopefully, we can do what has been labeled the impossible by the professionals and breeders - Blackhead resistant turkeys.

-Assorted Poults (2 breeds) (7+ of each of 2 breeds) - 15 Poults for $165.00 (SOLD OUT THROUGH THE REMAINDER OF 2015)
+Assorted Poults (2 breeds) (7+ of each of 2 breeds) - 15 Poults for $165.00 (SOLD OUT FOR 2016)

-Assorted (3 breeds) (5 of each of 3 breeds) - 15 Poults for $150.00 (SOLD OUT THROUGH THE REMAINDER OF 2015)
+Assorted (3 breeds) (5 of each of 3 breeds) - 15 Poults for $150.00 (SOLD OUT FOR 2016)

 There will be ABSOLUTELY NO CHOICES in the assortments.

 Lilac A beautifully colored, exceptional bird.
 A Lilac with Lilac mating produces only 25% offspring that are Lilac.
 Lilacs are a 3-way cross with a genotype for color of bbRrSlsl.
 Recessive for black, and heterozygous for red and slate.
 Twenty-five percent of the offspring are Lilac, 25% are Fawn, 25% are Red Slate, and 25% are a washed out Bronze color.
 Lilacs are a bluish grey with tiny red flecks and a red band in the tail.
 We try to select the day-old poults that show the most potential for turning out Lilac as adults.
 You can expect to get some that will not, but we do our best to send the best.
-(AVAILABLE ONLY IN ASSORTMENTS FOR 2015)
+(AVAILABLE ONLY IN ASSORTMENTS) (SOLD OUT FOR 2016)